davechouinard/pi-audio-setup/README.md

 Reboot the pi or run the command above.

 ## Connect
-Use a browser on a computer or phone to connect to the pi and start playing music.
+Use a browser to connect to the pi and start playing music.

 When prompted leave the user name blank and type in the password you set earlier.